ShannonAI/GPT-CLS-CARP/README.md

 ### Results

-We present experimental results for the supervised baseline `RoBERTa-Large`, the zero-shot setting, and the few-shot setting with the FT-Retriever.
+Experimental results for the supervised baseline `RoBERTa-Large`, the zero-shot setting, and the few-shot setting with the FT-Retriever are shown in the following table.
 More results (e.g., few-shot in-context learning with SimCSE-Retriever) can be found in the [paper](https://arxiv.org/abs/2305.08377).

 | Dataset             | SST-2 | AgNews | R8 | R52 | MR | **Average** |